ryo0921/KyotoUx-009x/README.md

 Here we provide with all necessary files to enrole "KyotoUx-009x: Stochastic Processes: Data Analysis and Computer Simulation".

+Contents
+- 01: files for Week 1
+- 02: files for Week 2
+- 03: files for Week 3
+- 04: files for Week 4
+- 05: files for Week 5
+- 06: files for Week 6

 How to follow each lesson

 - Download all files (must do): The top page of this giuhub -> "Clone or download" -> "Download ZIP" -> Extract the downloaded zip in your local working directory.